To connect to a remote desktop or application, you must provide the name of a server and supply credentials for your user account.

 - Tap a remote desktop or application icon to connect to it.

 After you connect to a remote desktop or application for the first time, a shortcut for the desktop or application is saved to the Recent tab.
 The next time you want to connect to the remote desktop or application, you can tap this shortcut.

 If Horizon Client cannot connect to the remote desktop, perform the following tasks:

 Verify that the security certificate for Connection Server is working properly.
-If it is not, in View Administrator, you might also see that the agent on desktops is unreachable.
+If it is not, in Horizon Administrator, you might also see that the agent on desktops is unreachable.

 Verify that the tags set on the Connection Server instance allow connections from this user.
 See the View Administration document.

 Verify that the user is entitled to access the desktop or application.
-See the Setting Up Desktop and Application Pools in View document.
+See the Setting Up Virtual Desktops in Horizon 7 or Setting Up Published Desktops and Applications in Horizon 7 document.